 Can children be baptized?

-Since baptism is such an important decision, we believe this choice should be made ageappropriately and on one’s own accord as God reveals Himself through His grace.
+Since baptism is such an important decision, we believe this choice should be made age-appropriately and on one’s own accord as God reveals Himself through His grace.
 It is our practice to baptize those over the age of twelve.
 We recognize there is often a genuine conversion and understanding of the Gospel of Christ for children under this age.
 Therefore, we consider each application for those under twelve years of age on a case by case basis.
-If your child is under twelve years old and has made a decision to trust in Jesus Christ, then our Children’s Director, Tiffani Trypucko, would love to set up a time to meet with you and your child.
-This needs to occur in order for your child to attend our next baptism class.
-You can reach Tiffani at 626.239.8109, ext 1210 or email her at email@example.com.
+If your child is under twelve years old and has made a decision to trust in Jesus Christ, we would love to meet with you and your child and talk through next steps!
+Please email us at firstname.lastname@example.org, and we will connect with you to set something up.

 If I was baptized as an infant do I need to get baptized again?